arcana-markets/arcana-ui/README.md

 ## 👋 Introduction

 Arcana Vaults aims to simplify and decentralize liquidity provision on Solana-based decentralized exchanges.
+Vaults can provide this passive liquidity by quoting similar to an AMM.
 By harnessing cutting-edge technology and an innovative approach, the project seeks to empower users and enhance DeFi accessibility.

 ## 🚀 Quickstart